cfengine/documentation/reference/promise-types.markdown

 **Hint**: The promise handle [`$(this.handle)`][this#this.handle] can be a useful referent in a log message, indicating the origin of the message.
-In [CFEngine Enterprise][], promise handles make it easy to interpret report data.
+In [CFEngine Enterprise](https://cfengine.com/product-overview/), promise handles make it easy to interpret report data.

 #### log_kept
 #### log_repaired